 - On lighter school days when you still want purposeful learning going on.

-Educational games are effective on their own, but pairing them with a book and hands-on activity creates a mini learning experience that can hit multiple learning styles.
-In each bundle below, you’ll find:
+Educational games are effective on their own, but pairing them with the right themed book and a hands-on activity creates a mini learning experience that can hit multiple learning styles.

 - A game that builds academic skills